Live Exploration of Dynamic Rings: Ring Exploration in

-\begin{lemma} In Algorithm {\sc LandmarkWithChirality}, if the agents do not catch each other and stay in the \sInit state, then they will explore the ring and terminate by round $7n-2$. \end{lemma} \begin{proof} As the agents are moving in the same direction, but they start from different nodes, in each round at least one of them makes progress.
+We first show that two agents starting on different nodes will explore the ring and explicitly terminate by round $7n-2$.
+Since the agents are moving in the same direction but they start from different nodes, in each round at least one of them makes progress.
 Since they do not catch each other, the difference between the number of successful moves by the agents is at most $n-1$.
-Therefore, if by round $5n-2$ no agent has terminated, then both agents have crossed at least $2n-1$ edges and hence both know $n$.
-By construction, in a further $2n$ steps, the agents will terminate.
+Therefore, if by round $5n-2$ no agent has terminated, then both agents have crossed at least $2n-1$ edges and hence they both know $n$.
+By construction, in additional $2n$ steps, the agents will terminate.
 If an agent has terminated at round $r<5n-2$, this means that at time $r-2n$ this agent knew $n$, i.e. it has entered the landmark for the second time.
 As the agents did not catch each other, the other agent must have already entered the landmark.
-Since in the subsequent $2n$ steps the agents do not catch each other and together made progress at least $2n$ times, by round $r$ the other agent will enter the landmark for the second time, and by round $r+2n$ it will terminate as well. \end{proof}
+Since in the subsequent $2n$ steps the agents do not catch each other and together made progress at least $2n$ times, by round $r$ the other agent will enter the landmark for the second time, and by round $r+2n$ it will terminate as well.

+We examine now the case of the agents starting at the same node; since the agents are going in the same direction, at the first round they will both try to enter the same port.
+Since access to a port is granted in mutual exclusion, only one agent will succeed.
+If the edge $e$ corresponding to that port is missing then, at the beginning of next round, one agent sees the other inside the port after the failed move, and the agent in the port sees the other in the node.
+That is, the agents catch each other, contradicting the hypothesis.

+Therefore, edge $e$ has to be present; this means that at the beginning of the next round the two agents will be in two different nodes.

+But this is the same to consider as the agent are starting on a different nodes, hence we just have to add an additional round to the bound shown for the case of agents starting from distinct nodes.